Atrovent Inhaler (20mcg)

 - Finding it difficult to focus

-Always ensure you read the patient information leaflet thoroughly before you use this inhaler or take any form of medication.
+Always ensure you read the patient information leaflet thoroughly before you use this inhaler.

 The Atrovent inhaler may interact with other medicines you are using.